lemonyxk/clipboard/README.md

 COMING SOON

+-   [x] Use JetBrains Mono fonts.
 -   [ ] Multiple file copy (Color by timeline).
 -   [x] File preview (Alt or mousemove)
--   [ ] Right click to open the file or dir.
+-   [x] Right click to open the file or dir.
 -   [x] Allow to move window and resize.
 -   [x] Support setting page size and total size.
 -   [x] Support press up and down to select (Default is the top one).